Intermittent localization and fast spatial learning by non-Markov random walks with decaying memory: Introduction

 \section{Introduction}

 Whereas the lattice random walk represents a paradigm for studying diffusion, some random walk models exhibit localization properties that are in or out-of-equilibrium \cite{golosov1984localization, davis1990reinforced,albeverio1998asymptotics,burda2009localization}.
-A classical example is the so-called vertex reinforced random walk, consisting of a walker that hops to nearest-neighbor sites, such that the probability to transit to a site depends linearly on the number of previous visits received by that site in the past \cite{pemantle1988phase,pemantle1992vertex,pemantle1999vertex}.
+A classical example is the so-called vertex reinforced random walk, consisting of a walker that hops to nearest-neighbor (n.n.) sites, such that the probability of transiting to a site depends linearly on the number of previous visits received by that site in the past \cite{pemantle1988phase,pemantle1992vertex,pemantle1999vertex}.
 As the walker needs to keep track of all the visits to all the sites, the process has unbounded memory and is highly non-Markov unlike the ordinary random walk.
-A consequence of local attraction toward more frequently visited sites can be the suppression of diffusion and the emergence of localization.
+A consequence of local attraction toward sites that are visited more frequently can be the suppression of diffusion and the emergence of localization.
 The reinforced random walk in one dimension ($1d$), for instance, exhibits a highly non-trivial property: it gets stuck asymptotically with probability 1 on five sites of the lattice, that are visited infinitely often \cite{tarres2004vertex}.